 We'll remove contacts from a group in your audience.

 - Add to a Tag

 We'll add a tag to contacts.

 - Unsubscribe from List

-We'll unsubscribe contacts from your list, but keep them in your account so you can target them with ads.
+We'll unsubscribe contacts from your emails, but keep them in your audience so you can target them with other types of marketing.

 Here are some ways you can use post-send actions to manage your contacts and the content they receive.

 Keep track of people who finished your automation

 Change your contacts' audience, segment, group, or subscription status, depending on whether or not they've completed your automation series.